 4. initiatives for patient involvement at administrative agencies (PMDA) 5.

 In addition, registration and publication of clinical trial information became mandatory in 2018.
 Furthermore, from September 1, 2020, it became mandatory to disclose the names of clinical trial sites.
-The registration of clinical trial information has also been centralized, and all clinical trials in Japan can now be searched in Japanese on the jRCT (Japan Research Center for Clinical Trial Information) website, which is a public system for clinical research implementation plans and research summaries.
+The registration of clinical trial information has also been centralized, and all clinical trials in Japan can now be searched in Japanese on the jRCT (Japanese Registration Center for Clinical Trial Information) website, which is a public system for clinical research implementation plans and research summaries.

 Expected effects of patient involvement